 The main benefit of GERD surgery is that you won't experience heartburn or any of the accompanying symptoms like shortness of breath.

 Repairing the source of GERD, such as a hiatal hernia, can also help to prevent further complications.
 Severe complications of GERD can include esophageal ulcers, esophageal stricture (where stomach acid damages your lower esophagus, leading to scar tissue), and lung problems.

 Barrett's esophagus can also result, which is where the acid reflux alters the cells that line your esophagus, which can make you more susceptible to esophageal cancer.

 If you have had enough of living with GERD symptoms, surgery can help.
 Dr. Babak Moeinolmolki and his compassionate surgical team look forward to treating you.
-If you live in Los Angeles, Encino, or Glendale, California, call today to schedule a consultation with world-class general surgeon Dr. Moeinolmolki – (310)807-2378.
+If you live in Los Angeles, Encino, or Glendale, California, call today to schedule a consultation with world-class general surgeon Dr. Moeinolmolki who performs heartburn GERD surgery in Los Angeles CA – (310)807-2378.